electro-glitch/EveryAI/README.md

 ---

+**Warning🛑**
+The API keys have limits.
+So use responsibly😅 (... or create multiple keys for longer use 😈)

 # EveryAI

 EveryAI is a powerful AI response aggregator that queries multiple AI models simultaneously, providing rapid, diverse responses in a single execution.
 By leveraging parallel processing, it significantly reduces wait times, making it ideal for research, content generation, and AI benchmarking.